Everglades-Carbon/DataProcessing/README.md

 # DataProcessing
 Processing steps for eddy covariance tower sites:

 This code follows the protocol.
 In r set your working directory to the location of the raw files.
-There should be nothing else in this folder.
+There should be nothing else in these directories (FIles: MET, TOA, TOB1, HOBO, .ghg).

 ## Scripts to build MET files:

 1. Always run the timestamp script first.
 This file produces a timestamp that can be merged with the files to add a timestamp where data is mising.